godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 _________

-Now let's add all of the player input code for the weapons in ``process_input``.
+Now lets add all of the player input code for the weapons in ``process_input``.
 Add the following code:

 ::